Fokoue22/kubernetes-cluster-architecture/README.md

 ![Alt text](images/kubectl.png)

 #### KUBECTL
 Is a K8s `CLI` tool that allow you to communicate with the `CONTROLE PLANE`.
-It's not only use with EKS it's also use with K8s.
+It's also a command line tool for provisioning Kubernetes clusters.
+He's not only use with EKS it's also use with K8s.
 Then we install `KUBECTL` by using the following steps below or by going to the official documentation Read [this page](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) for more information about the syntax to use. kubectl A command line tool for working with Kubernetes clusters.

 ### 💻 EKSCTL Components